How does Oxevision work?

 Oxevision®

-Oxevision includes a suite of modules designed for inpatient behavioral health:
+Oxevision includes a suite of modules designed for inpatient mental health:

 Contact-free vital signs1